One Piece The Movie: Dead End no Bōken: Plot

 They find themselves standing before the general himself.
 He is impressed with their skill and offers both of them to work under him.
 Of course they refuse, but Luffy finds some insulting words to do it and is caught off guard by Gasparde's right-hand man, Needles.
 Luffy's courage impresses Gasparde even more.
 He renews his offer, orders Needles to let go of the rookie pirate, and leaves the room.
 The next morning, a strong ocean current starts the race, by pushing the ships upstream over the island.
 As soon as they are over the top, the various crews start shooting broadsides, board each other's ships, and ram their competitors out of the water.
 But once the island is left behind, the field quickly clears up, leaving the Straw Hats time to eat.
 While inspecting the ship, Zoro discovers a boy named Anaguma (アナグマ), who had stowed away to earn money by killing some pirate to buy medicine for his adoptive grandfather, who works as an engineer on Gasparde's partially steam powered ship.
 The race continues.
 After fighting yet another rival crew and an encounter with a group of large sea kings, they arrive at the island the eternal pose is pointing to.
 The eternal poses were all mislabeled and led the fleet of unsuspecting pirates into reach of the cannons of the navy stronghold Navarone.
 Luffy has no doubt to whose fault it is.
 They turn around and using Chopper's fine nose, attempt to catch up with Gasparde's ship.
 Shuraiya, who had followed Gasparde's invitation to come along on his ship, turns against him to take revenge for Gasparde's killing his parents and sister.
 He fights Needles and throws him over board, but stands no chance against Gasparde's Logia-type powers, which allow him to turn parts or all of his body into liquid or solid candy.
 The general is about to kill the bounty hunter, when the Straw Hats arrive and catch his attention.
 Luffy confronts him and the two engage in a fierce but one-sided battle.
 Any attack Luffy throws at his opponent causes his limbs to get stuck in Gasparde's body.
 Only after Sanji gives two sacks of flour to Luffy, can he overcome the villain's ability.
 Anaguma turns out to be a girl and Shuraiya's thought-dead sister, Adele Bascùd (アデル・バスクード, Aderu Basukūdo).
-With all their competitors taken out, the Straw Hats are about to arrive at the goal of the race, when a fleet of navy ships appears and forces them to abandon their prize money.
+With all their competitors taken out, the Straw Hats are about to arrive at the goal of the race, when a fleet of navy ships appears and forces them to abandon their prize money, as onlookers note that Luffy's latest bounty is higher than Gasparde's.